DerWeh/gftools/README.rst

    * utility functions like Matsubara frequencies and Fermi functions.
    * reliable calculation of particle numbers via Matsubara sums

+cpa/beb
+   * Single site approximation to disorder
+   * diagonal disorder only (CPA) and diagonal and off-diagonal (BEB)
+   * average local Green's function and component Green's functions

 fourier
    * Fourier transforms from Matsubara frequencies to imaginary time and back, including the handling of high-frequencies moments